roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 ## 9. External Hardpoints & Utility Tools

-Tools often serve dual purposes for industry and combat, per the Lancer Doctrine.
+Tools often serve dual purposes for industry and combat, per the **Preservation Convention**.

 ### 9.1.
 Mining & Salvage Tools

 * **Rotary Mining Drill:** Precision ore extraction.
-Doubles as a close-range lance.
+Doubles as a close-range tool for **breaching ship hulls** in a controlled manner.
-* **Reinforced Prow:** Brute-force asteroid fracturing.
-Doubles as a melee ram.
+* **Reinforced Prow:** A structural modification that adds a reinforced "hard place" to the ship's bow.
+It is designed for controlled, high-thrust interactions (like pushing large salvage objects) rather than high-speed impacts.
+Its combat application is for **breaching, pinning, or bulldozing** disabled targets.
 * **High-Power Ablative Laser:** Skims trace elements from surfaces.
 Can strip ship armor or damage exposed external systems.
 * **Seismic Charge Launcher:** Controlled demolition of asteroids via expensive consumables.
 Can target ship subsystems.